Dubai has opened up to foreign property buyers since 2002 and the property market has boomed since.

 5. Meet at the office of the developer and apply for a No Objection Certificate (‘NOC’) to sell the property

-The document will show that the developer agree to the sale the property and that the seller has paid any outstanding fees, or that the seller does so.
+The document will show that the developer agrees to the sale of the property and that the seller has paid any outstanding fees, or that the seller does so.
 Simply put, the NOC is a document which gives you and the seller free hands to transfer the ownership from one to another.
 The process to apply for an NOC usually take a week and costs around USD 200-2000, it’s usually paid by the seller.

 6. Register the property in your name at the Dubai Land Department